DataBiosphere/toil/docs/running/wesServer.rst

     * workflow_params
             A JSON object that specifies the inputs of the workflow.

-Additionally, there are the following optional parameters available:
+Additionally, the following optional parameters are also available:

     * workflow_attachment
             A list of files that are needed by the workflow to run.